 I take this opportunity to thank the previous Council, for the excellent work undertaken to turn our Municipality around.
-It is anticipate that we will receive a third consecutive clean audit for the 2015/2016 financial year.
+The Drakenstein Municipality received a third consecutive clean audit opinion for the 2015/2016 financial year.

 I would also like to thank the outgoing Mayoral Committee for their support and guidance of the Municipality to ensure Drakenstein remains a "Place of Excellence".
-The whole Executive Mayoral Committee was supported by an excellent Council and together we were committed to providing all our clients and communities with service excellence to provide social and economic growth.
+The whole Executive Mayoral Committee was supported by an excellent Council and together we were committed to provide all our clients and communities with service excellence to contribute to social and economic growth.